coolfriends/oil/README.md

 An extensible cloud security analysis tool

 ## Goals
-This project is based on the ideas of the open-source tool CloudSploit, with some specific design goals:
+This project is based on some specific design goals:
 * Written in Python
-* Covers the full CloudSploit suite of plugins
+* Covers best practices by default for cloud services
+* Provides a reference for justifcation/support for best practices
 * Implements plugins that cover best practices for all AWS services available to boto3
 * Enables users to configure varios aspects of plugins at runtime (specific to each plugin)
 * Enables users to easily design new plugins
+* Results are returned in a simple to navigate Python dictionary

 ## Features